 There are some other platforms that I don’t necessarily think have serious management problems or are scams, however, I do avoid them just the same as I don’t think it’s worth the time and hassle to invest in them.

-Lenndy and Iuvo Group are two such examples.
+Lenndy is one such example.
 They are small players in the business and show no signs of catching up with platforms like Mintos nor are they offering anything innovative compared to the top players.
 I, therefore, see no reason to invest in them.

 Do you agree with my choices?
 Let me know if there are other platforms you actively avoid investing in and why.